-As of September 30, 2021, we had an order backlog for our battery systems of approximately \$52.7 million, equivalent to approximately 214.6 MWh.
-We expect to fulfill the entire backlog within 2021.
+As of September 30, 2021, we had an order backlog for our battery systems of approximately \$52.7 million, equivalent to approximately 214.6 MWh, which we fulfilled by the end of calendar year 2021.
 Some of our purchase orders require an upfront payment from the customer that is not refundable if the customer terminates the contract.

 We enter into contracts with customers for the sale of our battery systems.
 These contracts are typically in the form of purchase orders for a fixed quantity of batteries and include terms and conditions relating to payment and termination that we believe are customary and standard in our industry.
-We also enter into long-term supply agreements with certain customers.
+We also enter into longterm supply agreements with certain customers.
 We are capable of providing and may offer to our customers various other services, such as engineering and design, maintenance and support.